-\paragraph{DEMaP.} To analyze how well the techniques convey manifolds, clusters, and other high-dimensional space structures, we use the DEMaP metric~\cite{Moon2019}---it computes the Spearman correlation between geodesic distances on high-dimensional and euclidean distances on low-dimensions.
-Fig.~\ref{fig:analysis-demap} shows that HUMAP was superior over HSNE and UMAP on level 2 and specifically over HSNE on GPU on level 0 for the MNIST and FMNIST datasets.
-From the images, the pair of distributions of (HUMAP, UMAP) for the EB, FMNIST datasets on level 2 and (HUMAP, UMAP) for the EB dataset on level 0 are not statistically different after t-test---the other are different with p-value at least $<$ 0.00001 (see Supplementary File - Table 2 for the details).
-For the mammals dataset, HUMAP shows higher values when embedding the whole dataset, providing evidence of our technique's stability across hierarchical levels.
-While HSNE and Multiscale PHATE show better results for the first level, they lose important information when drilling-down the hierarchy.
-On the HSNE side, the relationship between clusters is lost.
-On the Multiscale PHATE side, the technique does not encode the intracluster relationship well.
-Finally, HUMAP convey the continuous structures present in the EB dataset even for the top-level embedding, reflected by its DEMaP values.
-At the level 0, however, HSNE on CPU and Multiscale PHATE present higher DEMaP values.
-Another important characteristic is that, unlike HSNE and UMAP, HUMAP is able to convey the overview of data relationship in higher hierarchy levels.
+We employ the DEMaP metric~\cite{Moon2019}, which calculates the Spearman correlation between geodesic distances on high-dimensional and euclidean distances on low-dimensions, to assess how well the techniques convey manifolds, clusters, and other high-dimensional space structures.
+On level 2, HUMAP outperformed HSNE, UMAP, and GPU-based HSNE for the MNIST and FMNIST datasets, as shown in Fig.~\ref{fig:analysis-demap}.
+The pair of distributions (HUMAP, UMAP) for the EB, FMNIST datasets on level 2 and for the EB dataset on level 0 are not statistically different after a t-test, but the others are with a p-value of at least $<$ 0.00001 (see \textbf{Supplementary File} - Table 2 for the details).
+When the entire dataset is embedded for the mammals dataset, HUMAP displays higher values, providing proof that our method is stable across hierarchical levels.
+While HSNE and Multiscale PHATE produce better results at the top of the hierarchy, they omit key details as one descends hierarchy---the relationship among clusters is lost on the HSNE side. \wm{Finally, HUMAP conveys the continuous structures present in the EB dataset even for the top-level embedding while M. PHATE and HSNE CPU show higher DEMaP values at level 0.}

-Although HUMAP presents lower DEMaP values for mammals on top-level and EB on the first level, Fig.~\ref{fig:analysis} shows its stability method across hierarchy levels (mental map preservation).
-The preservation of the mental map is important to not mislead users and add cognitive overload during exploration---this characteristic also holds for subsets of data points, which we address in the following section.
+Fig.~\ref{fig:analysis} demonstrates the mental map preservation across hierarchical levels.
+In particular for unlabelled datasets, the preservation of the mental map is crucial to avoid misleading users and increasing cognitive load during exploration; this characteristic also holds for subsets of data points, which we address in the following section.